sdmatias/practiceQRcodeFM/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This repository contains my solution for the front-end menthor "QR code" challenge.
+I'm Matías, web development student.
 ### Screenshot

 ![](./screenshot.jpg)